digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

-Depending on which desktop or system-tray-extension you are using, a left-mouse-click on the app-icon in the system-tray may restore the application's main-widow or it may bring up the the application's context-menu.
-To support both kinds of desktop, the context-menu includes a a _Control Panel_  menu option that toggles visibility of the main window.
+Depending on which desktop or system-tray-extension you are using, a left-mouse-click on the app-icon in the system-tray may restore the application's main-widow or it may bring up the application's *main-menu*.
+To support both kinds of desktop, the *main-menu* includes a *Control Panel*  menu option that toggles visibility of the main window.

 Wayland doesn't allow an application to precisely position its windows.
-When the ``smart-window`` option is enabled and the desktop platform is Wayland, the application switches its platform to XWayland (X11 xcb).
+When the *smart-window* option is enabled and the desktop platform is Wayland, the application switches its platform to XWayland (X11 xcb).

 The scaling and appearance of Qt6 differs from Qt5, its more chunky and rounded.
 If you